Isla-lab/node_laucher/README.md

 Node 4|12 cores - 16 Gb| Nvidia GTX 960|

 ### 2) **Prepare your script and environment**:
 the second step involves preparing scripts to run on the cluster **on your machine(!)**, that is, the cluster should be used only to run jobs and not to program.
-Moreover, the result of the code execution should be written in a specific file (txt, csv, etc...). *For the time being, our mini-cluster only supports the execution of python scripts.* Below are all the instructions for copying and eventually creating your own python virtual environment.
+Moreover, the result of the code execution should be written in a specific file (txt, csv, etc...).

+> <ins>*For the time being, our mini-cluster only supports the execution
+> of python scripts.*<ins>
+>
+> If you need to run any particular scripts other than python, send an email to alberto.castellini@univr.it.

+Below are all the instructions for copying and eventually creating your own python virtual environment.

 ![](https://drive.google.com/uc?export=view&id=17tG2-YtLuNz4txxzLLRhvUm4JMuCRW7w)

 #### Access to the assigned node and transfer files
-To access the assigned node, *ssh* should be used.
-In particular, open a terminal in your pc and type:
+To access the assigned node, *ssh* and a VPN should be used.
+In particular, once you have connected to the univr net using a VPN, open a terminal in your pc and type:
 ```bash
 > ssh username@IP_Node
 ```